Jackson’s jumper gives Clippers 100-98 win over Pistons

 Grant scored 28 points and Saddiq Bey added 17 for Detroit.

 Jackson finished with 29.
-Luke Kennard — another former Piston — had 17 points and 10 rebounds.
+Kennard had 17 points and 10 rebounds.

+The Pistons played two games in a row against the Clippers.
+They lost 131-124 at Los Angeles on Sunday.
+The Clippers had a game in between.

+Clippers: Los Angeles had only 10 assists on 37 made field goals.
+The Clippers tied the lowest assist total in a single game in the NBA this season. … Ivica Zubac had 18 points and 13 rebounds.

 Los Angeles beat Indiana 126-115 on Tuesday night and improved to 10-1 on the season in the second half of back-to-backs.